Islandora/islandora-community/README.md

 # islandora-community
-Working on a reorganization for community documents -DRAFT

-Work is being done in the wiki for this repository.
+This repository stores community documentation [in the wiki](https://github.com/Islandora/islandora-community/wiki)